zeroluck/docs/sources/reference/oxTrust/configuration.md

 ![Custom Authentication Method Screenshot 1](img/admin_auth_custom.png)
 ![Custom Authentication Method Screenshot 2](img/admin_auth_custom1.png)

-**Name:** A unique name should be defined for every authentication method.
+* _Name:_ A unique name should be defined for every authentication method.
 For example, the sections representing the *Duo two-factor authentication* are appropriately named **Duo**.

-**Level:** This field defines a domain-relevant security level for each supported authentication method.
+* _Level:_ This field defines a domain-relevant security level for each supported authentication method.

-**Usage Type:** *Interactive*.
+* _Usage Type:_ Interactive.

-**Custom Property (Key/Value):** Every two factor authentication method has its own key values.
+* _Custom Property (Key/Value):_ Every two factor authentication method has its own key values.
 Typically the keys/values are provided by the two factor authentication company.
 Gluu Engineers can help the Server Administrators to gain and push the values.

 ### Manage Registration
 #### Configure Registration Workflow